 Returning vs. new visitors

 The percentage of returning customers is a strong indication of how engaging your audience is.
-This means a low return rate to a specific blog post indicates that your content isn’t compelling enough for customers to return.
+This also means a low return rate to a specific blog post indicates that your content isn’t compelling enough for customers to return.
 Use this metric to provide important and relevant information to customers.
 You can also use it as a remarketing strategy to attract past visitors to your website.

 These are state-of-the-art metric that aren’t for one-time use, but should be used regularly.
 Track your marketing performance using these metrics on a weekly, monthly, or annually basis, and this depends on the nature of your business and your business objectives.
-Your sales and marketing team should be encouraged to master using these metrics and provide insights into how your sales and marketing campaigns are going.
+Your sales and marketing team should also be encouraged to master using these metrics and provide insights into how your sales and marketing campaigns are going.
 Your goal to acquire new customers lies in using, reviewing, tracking, and improving your marketing activities using these digital marketing metrics.

 SEO for Lawyers